-In 1946, she helped put on the Southern Negro Youth Congress at the Township in Columbia.
+In 1946, she helped put on the Southern Negro Youth Congress in Columbia (see page 37).
 W.E.B.
-DuBois gave one of his last and most important speeches, "Behold the Land."
+DuBois gave one of his last speeches, "Behold the Land."
 [The 78-year-old told the packed hall, "It would be a shame and cowardice to surrender this glorious land and its opportunities for civilization and humanity to the thugs and lynchers, the mobs and profiteers, the monopolists and gamblers who today choke its soul and steal its resources."]